top of page

 Quick Canon-Style Preset Using Creative Look NL

-If you’re not ready to dive into Picture Profiles, here’s a solid starting point using the NL Creative Look (or Neutral Creative Style on older cameras):
+If you’re not ready to dive into Picture Profiles, here’s a good starting point using the NL Creative Look (or Neutral Creative Style on older cameras):

 Canon Color Profile for Sony | Creative Look settings